 Parkville campus links

 The Peninsula campus is Monash University's third largest campus, located 40km south of Melbourne.
-Along the Mornington Peninsula and close to Port Phillip Bay, the campus is set amongst amazing surf beaches, national parks, wineries and restaurants.
+Along the Mornington Peninsula and close to Port Phillip Bay, the campus is set amongst amazing beaches, national parks, wineries and restaurants.

 The Peninsula campus is small and relaxed.
 Students can live by the beach, but also can still travel to Melbourne's city centre easily via public transport.